1

 Company rating: 8.7 out of 10

-Based on 143 frontline employees who took The Breakroom Quiz
+Based on 149 frontline employees who took The Breakroom Quiz

-13th of 59 rated aerospace companies
+17th of 72 rated aerospace companies

 Job description

-NEW GRADUATE ENGINEER, MECHANICAL (CAPE CANAVERAL)
+NEW GRADUATE PROPULSION ENGINEER, RAPTOR

 RESPONSIBILITIES:

-• Perform hand calculations and FEA to develop, assess, and optimize designs
+• Perform hand calculations and FEA to develop, assess, and optimize designs.

-• Own large business outcomes and experience a rate of personal and professional growth that is unmatched literally anywhere else
+• Own large business outcomes and experience a rate of personal and professional growth that is unmatched literally anywhere else.

 BASIC QUALIFICATIONS:

-• Bachelor's degree in an engineering discipline or physics
+• Bachelor's degree in an engineering discipline or physics.

-• 1+ years of mechanical and/or fluids engineering experience via project team, research, internships, and/or professional experience
+• 1+ years of mechanical and/or fluids engineering experience via project team, research, internships, and/or professional experience.

-• Graduating in the fall of 2025, spring of 2026, or summer of 2026
+• Graduating in the spring of 2026, summer of 2026 or Fall of 2026.

 PREFERRED SKILLS AND EXPERIENCE:

-• Strong ability to use data and analysis to make fast data-driven decisions
+• Strong ability to use data and analysis to make fast data-driven decisions.

 • Ability to perform trade studies and make clear recommendations using first principles and engineering fundamentals even with partial information.
-Strong understanding of engineering fundamentals
+Strong understanding of engineering fundamentals.

-• Experience working at a nimble engineering organization or in a highly technical position that required a scrappy, entrepreneurial manner to accomplish tasks with tight time or budget constraints
+• Experience working at a nimble engineering organization or in a highly technical position that required a scrappy, entrepreneurial manner to accomplish tasks with tight time or budget constraints.

 • Excelled in ultra-competitive environments.
-You've nailed a podium finish in engineering, math, or science competitions, achieved scores in the top percentile of scholastic or standardized tests, or demonstrated other incredible feats of intellectual achievement
+You've nailed a podium finish in engineering, math, or science competitions, achieved scores in the top percentile of scholastic or standardized tests, or demonstrated other incredible feats of intellectual achievement.

-• Experience building hardware or have a passion for contributing to a work product that operates in the real world
+• Experience building hardware or have a passion for contributing to a work product that operates in the real world.

 • Succeeded in multiple endeavors at once.
-Maybe you worked through college, were a student athlete, or demonstrated strong work or academic performance in multiple fields
+Maybe you worked through college, were a student athlete, or demonstrated strong work or academic performance in multiple fields.

 • Demonstrated rapid growth.
-You've held successive positions of increasing responsibility within an organization, were able to get yourself up to speed at a heroic pace, and accomplished something meaningfully difficult early in your career
+You've held successive positions of increasing responsibility within an organization, were able to get yourself up to speed at a heroic pace, and accomplished something meaningfully difficult early in your career.

 • Demonstrated resilience and the ability to overcome failure or extreme odds.
-Many critics would say that our goals are impossible but this isn't the first time we've proven that highly improbable goals like reusable rockets can become possible
+Many critics would say that our goals are impossible but this isn't the first time we've proven that highly improbable goals like reusable rockets can become possible.

 ADDITIONAL REQUIREMENTS:

-• Ability to work extended hours and weekends as necessary
+• Ability to work extended hours and weekends as necessary.

 What SpaceX employees say